Focus: Religious Pluralism and Interreligious Encounter

 Reading knowledge of two languages besides English is required.
 These languages should be relevant to the student’s fields of research, especially the dissertation.
 Reading competence may be demonstrated in three ways: (1) coursework equivalent to the intermediate level completed at an accredited institution; (2) acceptable translation of an appropriate theological or philosophical text to be done within two hours, with the help of a dictionary if necessary; (3) acceptable proof that the foreign language in question is the student’s native language.

 Students should recognize that these requirements are only a minimum, and that strong language skills are necessary in order to do sophisticated work in theology and religious studies.

 The Graduate Program also supports our students through regular workshops aimed at assisting in their professional development.
-These range from how to develop successful CVs and cover letters, to writing for scholarly publication, and how to navigate the job market.
+These range from how to develop successful CVs and cover letters, to writing for scholarly publications, and how to navigate the job market.

 Furthermore, we make a concerted effort to prepare our doctoral candidates for teaching undergraduate courses in Theology and Religious Studies.
 To this end, our students act as Teaching Assistants beginning in their second year.
 They work closely with senior faculty to develop the requisite skills to prepare and teach general courses in Theology and Religious Studies, as well as courses in their particular areas of specialization.
-After students complete their comprehensive exams, they may teach their own undergraduate course.
-This is an invaluable opportunity to gain teaching experience, and one that we support through one-on-one faculty mentoring.
+After students complete their comprehensive exams, they may teach their own undergraduate courses.
+This is an invaluable opportunity to gain teaching experience and one that we support through one-on-one faculty mentoring.